OpenKBC/multiple_sclerosis_proj/notebook/README.md

 ## Guide for docker volumes
 * Please mount or bind with this information
+* For getting data, please ask members to have s3 access
 ```yaml
 ## Local path:container path
 - notebook/notebook_lib:/home/jovyan/work/notebook_lib